yetanotherco/aligned_layer/docs/guides/3_generating_proofs.md

  ```bash
  go get github.com/consensys/gnark@v0.10.0
  ```
- - gnark project to generate the proofs,  instructions[ here](https://docs.gnark.consensys.io/category/how-to)
+ - Gnark project to generate the proofs,  instructions[ here](https://docs.gnark.consensys.io/category/how-to)

 ### How to generate a proof

-Open a terminal and navigate to the gnark project directory.
+Open a terminal and navigate to the Gnark project directory.
 Then, run the following command to generate the proof:

  ```bash
  go run circuit.go